 - Register with CalUsource to participate in bidding opportunities across the UC system

-- Register with SupplierOne to improve your visibility with UC buyers (takes under 3 minutes)
+- Visit local UC campus procurement sites to make connections and improve your visibility with UC buyers

 For a general program overview, see UC's Small Business First public announcement: UC Targets Purchasing Power.